pingancheng96/Bowling-Challenge/README.md

 #### 2.2.1 The `Frame` Class

-The `Frame` class encapsulates the logic of actually registering a roll to a frame, which includes validating the roll data, adding the roll to the list of rolls this frame consists of, updating the frame type, and deciding if this frame is complete.
+The `Frame` class encapsulates the frame-specific information and the logic of actually registering a roll to a frame, which includes validating the roll data, adding the roll to the list of rolls this frame consists of, updating the frame type, and deciding if this frame is complete.

-It consits of the following two properties with public getter and private setter:
+It has the following two properties with public getter and private setter:

 * `public bool IsComplete`: indicating if the current frame is complete.
 * `public FrameType FrameType`: the type of this frame, which can be `FrameType.Strike`,  `FrameType.Spare`, or `FrameType.Open`.

-It has the following two private fields:
+It also has the following two private fields:

+* `private readonly bool _isLastFrame`: indicating if the frame is the last frame of a game.
 * `private readonly List<int> _frameRolls`: the rolls this frame consists of.
-* `private readonly bool _isLastFrame`: indicating if the frame is the last frame of a game.

 We would like the scoreboard to be able to read the data in `_frameRolls`, but not setting, so we wrap `_frameRolls` in a `ReadOnlyCollection<int>` with a public getter.